nextflow-io/training/docs/hello_nextflow/04_hello_modules.md

 ### Takeaway

-You know how to modularize an entire workflow.
+You know how to modularize multiple processes in a workflow.

 ### What's next?